A short proof of the straightening theorem: Base change for the contravariant and cartesian model structures

 Proposition \ref{prop:extendingCartfib} also implies the following strengthening of Lemma \ref{lem:finitegen}:

 \begin{corollary} One can replace $J^\flat \rightarrow (J,0\rightarrow 1)$ in the list of generators for the cartesian anodyne maps by $K^\flat \rightarrow K^\sharp$, where

 \end{corollary}

 This result removes the assumption that the base be an $\infty$-category from Lemma \ref{lem:countable}, which in turn allows one to establish the cartesian model structure of a general base by using trivial cofibrations between simplexwise countable objects, see Remark \ref{rem:fingengeneral}.
+An interpretation of the simplicial set $K$ is as follows: it is the universal example of a 1-simplex, namely the edge from 1 to 2, together with 2-simplices witnessing left and right inverses to it.

 \begin{proof} To see that $K^\flat \rightarrow K^\sharp$ is cartesian anodyne, we have to show that any lifting problem against a marked cartesian fibration admits a filler.
 This immediately reduces to the case where this fibration has target $K^\sharp$ and is therefore a cartesian fibration with its cartesian edges marked.
 Writing it as the pullback of a cartesian fibration over an $\infty$-category by means of Proposition \ref{prop:extendingCartfib}, then makes the claim obvious since all edges of $K$ go to equivalences in any $\infty$-category (and equivalences are always cartesian, hence marked).